mmaxin/hide-and-seek-game/rules.md

-> The first 2 minutes of each round is called the Photo Window.
-Hiders submit their photos during this time!
+> The first 2 minutes of each round is the Photo Window.
+Hiders must submit their photos during this time!

 - *See Photo Scoring below for points.*